ralfbiedert/cheats.rs/content/_index.md

 <explanation>

 - Application memory in itself is just array of bytes.
-- It is segmented, amongst others, into:
+- Operating environment usually segments that, amongst others, into:
     - **stack** (small, low-overhead memory,<sup>1</sup> most _variables_ go here),
     - **heap** (large, flexible memory, but always handled via stack proxy like `Box<T>`),
     - **static** (most commonly used as resting place for `str` part of `&str`),